Scripts

 Script Attachment

-To assign a script and see it in action, run the editor, select an object and find Script property in the Inspector.
-Select your script from the drop-down list.
+To assign a script and see it in action, run the editor, select an object and find Scripts property in the Inspector.
+Click on a small + button and select your script from the drop-down list on the newly added entry.
 To see the script in action, click "Play/Stop" button.
 The editor will run your game in separate process with the scene active in the editor.

 The script can be attached to a scene node from code: